tokio-rs/doc-push/outline/cookbook.md

 Terminate a stream when 30 seconds has elapsed.
 Then show how the number of messages can be capped as well by using `take`

+<a name="transports"></a>
+## Transports

+#### Transparently send message when error is received on `Stream`

+This is a form of automatic error handling at the transport level.
+Implement a transport decorator that intercepts errors on the `Stream` half of a certain kind and automatically send a message via the `Sink` half.